Glenbrook North High School: Campus

 Glenbrook North is located at 2300 Shermer Road adjacent to Maple School.
-Glenbrook North is home to the Forrest S. Sheely Center for the Performing Arts (where the Northbrook Symphony performs) and has an additional "little theater".
+Glenbrook North is home to the Forrest S. Sheely Center for the Performing Arts (where the Northbrook Symphony performs) and has an additional "little theater" located in the schools basement.
 Within the athletics wing exists multiple pools, several gyms including a climbing and gymnastics gym, a fieldhouse, a fitness center, and outdoor tennis courts, fields (including for football), and tracks.
 There are two cafeterias; one for students and one for staff.
 Weather permitting, the central courtyard is open during lunch.
 At the back of the property is a 1.5 acre prairie.

 Diversity

 For the 2021 school year, 71.4% of students were White, 0.5% were Black, 5.4% were Hispanic, 17.9% were Asian, 0% were Native American, 0.1% were Pacific Islander, and 4.8% were of two or more races.
 The school also has a large Jewish population.

 The school offers a variety of programs catering to students' heritage.
 For example, its language program includes less commonly taught languages such as Russian and Mandarin Chinese.
 Owing to the North Shore (Chicago)'s large Jewish population (see History of the Jews in Chicago), Hebrew was introduced in 2010 and Jewish Club was created.
 Other culture-focused clubs are Black Student Union, Foreign Films Club, Hellenic Club, and Pan-Asian Student Society.
-Gender Sexuality Alliance (GSO) serves Glenbrook North's LGBT population.
+Gender Sexuality Alliance (GSA) serves Glenbrook North's LGBT population.
 There is also a feminist club.